 You'll recognize these store by their green banners in most big urban centers in Japan (Tokyo, Osaka, Nagoya, Fukuoka to name a few).
 Everything inside is listed as 100 yen but prices are actually 108 yen with the consumption taxes.

 If you want a cheap melon pan, this might be the place for you to get it! you can get two in one pack!
-Furthermore, you can have it melon or grape flavored.
-"Melon" in the name refers to the form of the bread but usually it does not have a fruit flavor.
+Furthermore, you can have it melon or grape flavoured.
+"Melon" in the name refers to the form of the bread but usually it does not have a fruit flavour.

 How about some double chocolate ice cream?
 The size is pretty generous for the price!